RibasCode/quick-start/README.md

 # fast-start-template
 ## A template with the basics already set up to start a project.

 ### @font-face
-with Poppins & Open Sans
+Use of Poppins & Open Sans localy
+Fast performance optimitzation

 Google fonts CDN also comentet for fast start, if you want light weith project you can remove the local fonts assets/font assets/css/font/css

 ### mobile frist
-this project it's done with mobile frist to keep good practices
+This project it's done with mobile frist to keep good practices

+### jquery
+Contains a local script for making use of jQuery on its version 3.6.0 Fast performance optimitzation

+Also jQuery CDN commented for lighter project

 ### butter.js
-warning, fixed elements has to be outside of <main id="butter"> for its proper functioning
+Warning, fixed elements has to be outside of <main id="butter"> for its proper functioning

 ### @media

-### Custom
+#### Custom
-//mescla de Apple i Bootstrap
+Mescla de Apple i Bootstrap
 ```
 /*--------------------------------------------------------------
     @media - Custom